tgalal/consonance/README.md

 In addition to ```ClientConfig``` one must possess a KeyPair that'll be used in the handshake process and for authenticating yourself to WhatsApp.
 This KeyPair was produced and used during registration and therefore the same one has to be used here for a successful authentication.
-For testing purposes you could always generate a fresh KeyPair, in which case the handshake process goes through but authentication fails.
+For testing purposes you could always generate a fresh KeyPair, in which case the handshake process would go through but authentication fails.

 ```python
 from consonance.structs.keypair import KeyPair